parisii-inc/parys-sdk/README.md

 // Get a SAFE
 const safe = await geb.getSafe(4)
-console.log(`Safe id 4 has: ${utils.wadToFixed(safe.debt).toString()} RAI of debt.`)
+console.log(`Safe id 4 has: ${utils.wadToFixed(safe.debt).toString()} PARYS of debt.`)
 console.log(`It will get liquidated if ETH price falls below ${(await safe.liquidationPrice())?.toString()} USD.`)

-// Open a new SAFE, lock ETH and draw RAI in a single transaction using a proxy
+// Open a new SAFE, lock ETH and draw PARYS in a single transaction using a proxy
 // Note: Before doing this you need to create your own proxy

 // We first need to check that the system didn't reach the debt ceiling so that we can
-// mint more RAI.
+// mint more PARYS.
 const globalDebt = await geb.contracts.safeEngine.globalDebt()
 const debtCeiling = await geb.contracts.safeEngine.globalDebtCeiling()
-const raiToDraw = ethersUtils.parseEther('15')
+const PARYSToDraw = ethersUtils.parseEther('15')
-if(globalDebt.add(raiToDraw).gt(debtCeiling)) {
+if(globalDebt.add(PARYSToDraw).gt(debtCeiling)) {
-    throw new Error('Debt ceiling too low, not possible to draw this amount of RAI.')
+    throw new Error('Debt ceiling too low, not possible to draw this amount of PARYS.')
 }

-// We're good to mint some RAI! const proxy = await geb.getProxyAction(wallet.address) const tx = proxy.openLockETHAndGenerateDebt(
+// We're good to mint some PARYS! const proxy = await geb.getProxyAction(wallet.address) const tx = proxy.openLockETHAndGenerateDebt(
     ethersUtils.parseEther('1'), // Lock 1 Ether
     utils.ETH_A,                 // Of collateral ETH
-    raiToDraw                    // And draw 15 RAI
+    PARYSToDraw                    // And draw 15 PARYS
 )

 tx.gasPrice = ethers.BigNumber.from('80').mul('1000000000') // Set the gas price to 80 Gwei